nautilus-wraith/docker-semgrep/README.md

 Containers pushed to Nautilus Organisation Package registry: https://github.com/orgs/nautilus-wraith/packages

-Image contain also EPSS table used for EPSS filtering in SCA scans.
+Image contains also EPSS table used for EPSS filtering in SCA scans.
 That is why we rebuild the image regularly.